OfficeDev/Microsoft-Teams-Samples/samples/tab-stage-view/nodejs/Readme.md

 ![Open New Mail](Images/OpenNewMail.png)

-**on the tool bar on top,select Apps icon.
+**On the tool bar on top, select Apps icon.
 Your sideloaded app title appears among your installed apps**

 ![OpenAppIcon](Images/OpenAppIcon.png)